 The main purpose is to automate and simplify as much as possible the necessary postproduction steps (stitching, editing, compositing, adding interactivity, defining multi-platform content synchronisation,...), while maximizing creative means and flexibility for the content professional.

-Requirement R.2.1.22 - Preview capabilities in post-production, including HMD and ImmersiaTV Player output viewing.
+Requirement R.2.1.26 - The content creator shall be able to use preview capabilities in postproduction, including HMD and ImmersiaTV Player output viewing.